 - For a step-by-step application guide, see our Working Holiday Visa in Canada overview

-While candidates for an IEC visa have always been assessed separately, the ‘first-come, first-served’ application procedure used until 2015 issued candidates with a number which gave an early indication of their success.
+Whereas until 2015 candidates for an IEC visa had always been assessed separately, the ‘first-come, first-served’ application procedure used until 2015 issued candidates with a number which gave an early indication of their success.

 For example, in a round where 3,350 work permits were available, a candidate issued with a world tracking number of 1,100 would know they had secured a spot in the queue.

 Because a country’s allocation was made available either all at once, or over the space of just a few days, this indication of IEC visa success would be given to couples or groups quite quickly.